s-macke/SAM/README.md

 This tables are now changed:

 Parser2 exchanges some phonemes by others and inserts new.
-AddStress adds 1 to the stress under some circumstances SetPhonemeLength sets phoneme lengths.
+CopyStress adds 1 to the stress under some circumstances SetPhonemeLength sets phoneme lengths.
 Code48619 changes the phoneme lengths
 Code41240 adds some additional phonemes
 Code48431 has some extra rules

-Appendix 2 shows all possible phonemes and some flag fields.
+The wiki shows all possible phonemes and some flag fields.
 The final content of these tables can be seen with the -debug command.